sendkumaranil/ConcurrentHashMap/README.md

 method) hence some other thread can read the segment (by get method), but it will be able to read the data before locking.
 <br>
-#Segments in ConcurrentHashMap with diagramin java
+#Segments in ConcurrentHashMap with diagram in java
 ![alt tag](https://github.com/sendkumaranil/ConcurrentHashMap/blob/master/ConcurrentHashMap.png)